 “Climate change, global warming and ecological issues – we are aware of the physical impacts of these, but the human impacts, in terms of social work, are often less obvious.
 People who are already disadvantaged can be affected cumulatively by climate change in terms of their ability to have decent shelter, good food and access to basic services.

-“Sustainability is a key growth area for social work (and something we are really focusing on in our social work curriculum at CSU).
+“Sustainability is a key growth area for social work (and something we are really focusing on in our social work curriculum).
 In terms of eco social work, we look holistically at the impacts on a group.
 On an individual level it could be working with a farming family that has been affected by environmental degradation, but social work is also involved on the macro level in terms of influencing policy.”

 As Dr Boetto sees it, eco social work is going to be at least a part of almost all social work practice in the future.

 “These issues are going to become more and more prevalent, and as a result social work as a profession is going to be in high demand.
-So here at CSU we want to prepare our students for this change.
+So here at Charles Sturt we want to prepare our students for this change.
 That’s why sustainability is being embedded across our courses, and why we are also now offering a core subject on eco social work and practice as part of our foundational Bachelor of Social Work.
-CSU is committed to understanding the human effects of environmental change, and giving future social workers the knowledge and skills to tackle the issues and improve people’s lives.”
+We’re committed to understanding the human effects of environmental change, and giving future social workers the knowledge and skills to tackle the issues and improve people’s lives.”